 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an empty template with no actual content.
-It repeatedly names the skill ('code documentation analyzer') without ever explaining what it does, how to do it, or providing any actionable guidance.
-It reads as auto-generated boilerplate with zero instructional value.
+This skill is an empty template with no substantive content.
+It repeatedly references 'code documentation analyzer' without ever defining what that means, how to do it, or providing any actionable guidance.
+It fails on every dimension because it contains no concrete instructions, code, workflows, or structured references.

 Suggestions